History of Washington, D.C.: War of 1812

 During the War of 1812, the British Army conducted an expedition between August 19 and 29, 1814, that took and burned the capital city.
 In the Battle of Bladensburg on August 24, the British routed an American militia, which had gathered at Bladensburg, Maryland to protect the capital.
 The militia then abandoned Washington without a fight.
 President James Madison and the remainder of the U.S. government fled the capital shortly before the British arrived.

 The British then entered and burned the capital during the most notably destructive raid of the war.
 British troops set fire to the capital's most important public buildings, including the Presidential Mansion (the White House), the United States Capitol, the Arsenal, the Navy Yard, the Treasury Building, and the War Office, as well as the north end of the Long Bridge, which crossed the Potomac River into Virginia.
 The British, however, spared the Patent Office and the Marine Barracks.
-Dolley Madison, the first lady, or perhaps members of the house staff, rescued the Lansdowne Portrait, a full-length painting of George Washington by Gilbert Stuart, as the British approached the Mansion.
+Dolley Madison, the first lady, or perhaps members of the house staff, rescued the Lansdowne portrait, a full-length painting of George Washington by Gilbert Stuart, as the British approached the Mansion.

 The aftermath of the war kicked off a mild crisis, with many northerners pushing for a relocation of the capitol with a vote brought to the floor of Congress proposing the removal of the government to Philadelphia.
 It was defeated 83 to 74 votes, and the seat of government remained in Washington, D.C.

 Railroads arrive in Washington

-The B&O opened a rail line from Baltimore to Washington in 1835.
+The Baltimore and Ohio Railroad opened a rail line from Baltimore to Washington in 1835.
 Passenger traffic on the Washington Branch had increased by the 1850s, as the company opened a large station in 1851 on New Jersey Avenue NW, just north of the Capitol.
-Further railroad development continued after the Civil War, with a new B&O line (the Metropolitan Branch) connecting Washington to the west, and the introduction of competition from the Baltimore and Potomac Railroad in the 1870s.
-In 1907, Union Station opened as the city's central terminal.
+Further railroad development continued after the Civil War, with a new B&O line, the Metropolitan Branch, connecting Washington, D.C. to the west, and the introduction of competition from the Baltimore and Potomac Railroad in the 1870s.
+In 1907, Washington Union Station opened as the city's central terminal.

 Retrocession

-Almost immediately after the "Federal City" was laid out north of the Potomac, some residents south of the Potomac in Alexandria County, D.C., began petitioning to be returned to Virginia's jurisdiction.
+Almost immediately after the "Federal City" was laid out north of the Potomac River, some residents south of the Potomac River in Alexandria County, D.C., began petitioning to be returned to Virginia's jurisdiction.
 Over time, a larger movement grew to separate Alexandria from the District for several reasons: